thibautbessone/DiscordBlueBot/README.md

 * Create a directory named soundboard in the bot's root folder.
 You will place your .mp3 files here.

-##Interface
+## Interface

 * Double click anywhere on the background to minimize
 * Click anywhere on the background to drag the window
-* Start buttons launchs the bot, Stop button stops it
+* Start buttons launches the bot, Stop button stops it
 * Edit button open the config file in your default text editor
 * Quit button stops the bot (if running) and closes the window